deshtop/pe-haskell/README.md

 Therefore don't expect elegant code or good runtimes.

 ### Note
-Since `Euler.hs` (exporting often used functions) is located above the `solutions` folder you'll have to run
+Since `Euler.hs` (exporting often used functions) is located at the same level as the `solutions` folder you'll have to run

     ghci filename.hs -i..

 or compile

     ghc filename.hs -i..

 letting GHC know where to look for `Euler.hs`

 [1]: http://www.projecteuler.net